 Whilst it might sound like perfect sense to please the highest spending advertisers (by placing their ads above everyone else’s), Facebook’s ad algorithm actually uses other signals to rank ads.

 This is because Facebook aim for long-term growth and dominance and in order for them to do that, they must have their most valuable commodity at the core of their aims, the users.

 If the number of active users on Facebook declines, it means fewer people to advertise to and less revenue from advertisers (like you and me).

 The short-term gains of optimising newsfeeds for the highest bidders is LESS important than their user experience.
 This is because a user who returns time and time again is worth much more than somebody who only logs in once.

 …would you rather have £1 today and nothing tomorrow, or 50p every day?

-Of course, Facebook are still a business who’re trying to be as profitable as possible.
+Of course, Facebook is still a business that’s trying to be as profitable as possible.
 They will show ads from the highest bidders to their users, but if the ad isn’t optimised to appeal to the Facebook ads algorithm, it will appear lower on newsfeeds and selected placements…

 Why Is It Important For You to Appeal to the Facebook Ad Algorithm?